n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.filter.md

 Filter items based on a condition.
 If the item meets the condition, the Filter node passes it on to the next node in the Filter node output.
 If the item doesn't meet the condition, the Filter node omits the item from its output.

-!!! note "Examples and templates"
+/// note | Examples and templates
 For usage examples and templates to help you get started, refer to n8n's [Filter integrations](https://n8n.io/integrations/filter/){:target=_blank .external-link} list.
+///
 ## Add conditions

 Add comparison conditions using the **Add Condition** dropdown.
 The available comparison operations vary for each data type.